aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ---

 Texts on slides typically exist in text boxes or shapes.
-Therefore, to add a text to a slide, you have to add a text box and then put some text inside the textbox.
-Aspose.Slides for Java provides the [IAutoShape](https://reference.aspose.com/slides/androidjava/com.aspose.slides/IAutoShape) interface that allows you to add a shape containing some text.
+Therefore, to add a text to a slide, you have to add a text box and then put some text inside the textbox. title: Aspose.Slides for Android via Java provides the [IAutoShape](https://reference.aspose.com/slides/androidjava/com.aspose.slides/IAutoShape) interface that allows you to add a shape containing some text.

 {{% alert title="Info" color="info" %}}